MaxAnderberg/etch-a-sketch/README.md

 # Functionality

 * Resizeable grid 1 - 100 cells
+* * Reset the canvas
+* * Create a new canvas based on the canvas scale
 * Random color
 * Grayscale color
 * Eraser
-* Reset the canvas functionality